-The power unit is provided with a length of flexible cable which must be connected to the customers 3 phase and earth electrical supply.
-The supply should be fitted with fuses or circuit breakers of appropriate rating and a means of isolating the power unit from the supply.
+The power unit is provided with a length of flexible cable which must be connected to a 3 phase and earth electrical supply.
+The supply should be fitted with fuses or circuit breakers of appropriate rating and a means of isolating the power unit from the supply should be provided.
 A plug should be fitted if appropriate.
 The machine is phase/rotation sensitive.